Bolivia Trek

 Bolivia’s Cordillera Real (Royal Range) contains 7 peaks over 6000 meters and over 600 peaks over 5000 meters all packed within a range that stretches a mere 78 miles in length.
 Despite the immensity of trekking possibilities, Bolivia’s premier mountain range remains one of South America’s best kept trekking secrets.
 This trek itinerary is specially designed to take in a variety of the best scenery along the length of the range.

-The goal of the Cordillera Real trek is to complete a hiking traverse alongside the most heavily glaciated part of the range, beginning from the scenic hill town of Sorata and rounding around the immense Ancohuma/Illampu massif, and finally continuing along the western side of the Cordillera Real range.
-The route meanders under the glaciers of five 6000 meter plus peaks.
+The goal of the Bolivia trek is to complete a hiking traverse alongside the most heavily glaciated part of the range, beginning above the scenic hill town of Sorata and rounding around the immense Ancohuma/Illampu massif, and finally continuing along the western side of the Cordillera Real range.

 These harsh hills and idyllic valleys have been the home of Aymara llama herders for hundreds of years and more recently to miner’s settlements.
 Trekking here provides a fascinating perspective on life in a harsh but spectacular corner of the globe.
 In order to gain a better understanding of the Bolivian high plains and as a part of our acclimatization plan, we will spend a couple of days with local communities on the shores of Lake Titicaca prior to beginning our trek.

-Our epic trek is a high altitude adventure, with camps generally between 12,000 ft to 15,000 ft with passes in the 15,000 ft to 16,000 ft range.
+Our epic trek is a high altitude adventure, with camps generally between 13,500 ft to 15,500 ft with several passes in the mid 16,000 ft range.
 The trip is physically demanding but requires no technical experience.
 Mules carry the camp gear, food, and all trekker gear except day pack supplies.
 The trek is steep in parts but we generally travel unhurried.

 Aymara People and the Altiplano